 When you love someone, the world takes on a different hue.
 There’s a little added bounce in your step, and everything seems a little brighter, a little more interesting, a little more fun.
 Waking up at 7am is a joy, morning traffic just gives you more time to daydream, office politics are no longer of any consequence, and a little hair frizz from the rain won’t ruin your morning.
 This blog post is a celebration of love and romance, and a guide on how to say “I Love You” in unique ways.

 If you are a traditionalist, you may have thought of the conventional ways you could express your love.
-You could send a dozen red roses and a heart shaped box of chocolates.
+You could send a dozen red roses, a heart shaped box of chocolates, or one of these unique Valentine’s Day gifts.
 You could buy a personalized gift or keepsake and have it engraved with a special message of love.
 You could profess your love in lights on a billboard at a hockey game, or buy gifts of jewelry and perfume.
 These gestures of love are time-honored and leave no room for doubt as to your intended message.

 That said, such brazen statements of love can sometimes be overwhelming for the person in your life – especially if your relationship is fairly new.
 Sometimes the subtle gestures are the best received.
 We all need a little assistance in navigating the bumpy road to love, which is fraught with occasion for error and faux pas.
 While our hearts tell us to shoot for the stars and scream from the rooftops, we must observe the social mores of love and romance lest we make the mistakes of so many before us, whose woeful tales of heartbreak we have all heard a thousand times.